-22. Investment in subsidiary
+22. Investment in subsidiaries

-Investment in subsidiary represents GH¢500 unquoted shares in University of Ghana Medical Centre.
+Investment in subsidiaries represents GH¢500 unquoted shares in University of Ghana Medical Centre.

 The University holds GH¢100,000 unquoted shares in University of Ghana Enterprises Limited (UGEL).
+In addition, the University has deposited an amount of GH¢1,357.19 million for shares in UGEL.
 The company was incorporated on 24 September 2007 and is wholly owned by the University of Ghana.
 It was incorporated to undertake the following activities:

-- to provide hospitality facilities for staff and students of the University: - to provide hospitality and health services for the University community; - to carry on all or any of the business of publishing, printing and distribution of books and stationery; - to carry on all or any of the business of commercial farming, developing and maintaining agricultural outstations and botanical gardens of the University of Ghana; and - to carry out any other activities deemed necessary for the realisation of the above objects.
+- to provide hospitality facilities for staff and students of the University; - to provide hospitality and health services for the University community; - to carry on all or any of the business of publishing, printing and distribution of books and stationery; - to carry on all or any of the business of commercial farming, developing and maintaining agricultural outstations and botanical gardens of the University of Ghana; and - to carry out any other activities deemed necessary for the realisation of the above objects.